Cured Sausage 101 - What Is Cured Sausage?

 What Does Sure Cure Do?

 The cure that is used when wanting to keep a product safe through the smoking process contains sodium nitrite, also known as Sure Cure, Cure #1 or Prague Powder.
-The salt and cure block the growth of botulism spores, impart a cured flavor and are responsible for burning the meat a nice pinkish red color.
+The salt and cure block the growth of botulism spores, impart a cured flavor and are responsible for converting the meat from a greyish color (before thermal processing) to a nice pinkish red color.
 Meat cured with salt alone will not have the same color, as the nitrites help burn that nice red color into the meat and then set it there during the thermal processing stage.

 Cured Sausage will have a smooth interior texture with small particle size.
 This happens because we need to achieve protein extraction and we have to grind it twice, first through a larger plate like a 3/16" and then a smaller plate like a 1/8".
 Then we will need to mix this until the protein begins to extract from the meat and bind together.
 All of this extra working of the meat will create a very fine texture.